 Rockcliffe Dental is Your Root Canal Specialist in Ottawa

 Modern root canal in Ottawa is not as scary as it sounds!
-It is quite similar to a regular filing and can typically be completed within one to two visits to dental clinics.
+It is quite similar to a regular filing and typically required one to two visits to a dental clinic.
 Getting an endodontic treatment from dental specialists at Rockcliffe Dental & Denture Centre is extremely effective and relatively painless.
 In no time, you will be back to chewing, biting, and, most importantly, smiling!